oystelan/CFDwavemaker/docs/source/inputfile_description.rst

 Second order wave theory
 ........................

 By default, the waves which are generated uses linear wave theory.
-To switch on the use of second order wave theory (which you DO want todo for steep waves), the tag [second order] must be specified, followed by some control parameters
+To switch on the use of second order wave theory (which you DO want todo for steep waves), the keyword **[second order]** must be specified, followed by some optional control parameters

 .. list-table::
     :widths: 20 70 10